- Stable even with heaviest monitors

-Large monitors are awesome.
+Large monitors improve almost every computer setup.
 Whether it is to increase productivity or to get a better gaming experience, they are here to stay.
-To get the best experience, however, it is a good idea to use a monitor arm.
-These give you the best ergonomics and help reclaim a lot of the desk space that otherwise gets taken up by the monitor and its stand.
+To get the best experience, however, it is a key to use a monitor arm.
+These give you the best ergonomics and help reclaim desk space that otherwise gets taken up by the monitor stand.

 Not every monitor arm is suited for large monitors.
 Most arms are not capable of supporting the heavy weight.
-In order to have a stable, wobble-free platform for the monitor, it is essential to use a sturdy arm that is built for this purpose.
+For a stable, wobble-free platform, the arm must be properly built.

 Let’s find out if the Ergotron HX is worth your money!